beastmasterx/Alyio.Extensions.Http.Logging/README.md

 **Alyio..Extensions.Http.Logging** extends the `HttpClientHandler` for logging the HTTP request message and the HTTP response message.

-To use the `HttpClientHandler`, please use `IHttpClientBuilder.AddLoggingHandler` to add `LoggingHandler` as an handler into a specified `HttpClient`.
+To use the `HttpClientHandler`, please use `IHttpClientBuilder.AddLoggerHandler` to add `LoggerHandler` as an handler into a specified `HttpClient`.

 For example, the follow is a sample logging section.